ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/perform-debugging.md

 Follow the steps below to start a remote debug session.

 1. Create the `launch.json` configuration file if it is not created already.

+    !!!
+Info
         For instructions on creating the `launch.json` file, see [Set up debugging configurations](#debugging-configurations).

 2. Open the `launch.json` file and configure the `debuggeeHost` and `debuggeePort` attributes under the `Ballerina Remote` configurations section accordingly.